wmarrujo/AAE451/README.md

 ## Sizing Organization

+### Constants

+This is where all of the universal constants will go.
+Stuff like gravitational acceleration `g` or energy density of avgas.

 ### Parameters

 Contains the objects that organize the configuration data that we have.
 Instances of these objects are passed as the data in the equations.